qsmodo/sxiv/README.md

 * No file will ever be loaded twice.

+* The directory of the first command-line argument was included in window title.
+It is now `Sxiv - [Directory's basename]`.

 * Marks are more conspicuous, a red rectangle around the image.
 The color can be changed via `mark` X-resource.
 Incorporated from [#294, thanks to @spaeps](https://github.com/muennich/sxiv/issues/294).